yabafre/yabafre/README.md

 # 💫 About Me:
-👋 Hi, I’m @yabafre<br>👀 I’m interested in new technologies, Manga and Music<br>🌱 I’m Developper Fullstack<br>💞️ I’m looking to collaborate on Startups, the fashion world and with campanies abroad<br>📫 How to reach me fred79272@gmail.com
+👋 Hi, I’m @yabafre<br>👀 I’m interested in new technologies, Travel, Pictures, Vidéos, Manga and Music<br>🌱 I’m Developper Fullstack<br>💞️ I’m looking to collaborate on Startups, the fashion world and with campanies abroad<br>📫 How to reach me fred79272@gmail.com

 ## 🌐 Socials: